 Fignon also placed second in the 1984 Giro díItalia behind Francesco Moser of Italy.
 Fignon won the Mountains Jersey in the 1984 Giro d'Italia as well.

-Fignon had some minor injuries for the next year or two, but he still won the 1986 Fleche Wallonne Classic.
+Fignon had some minor injuries for the next year or two.

 Fignonís significant results resumed in 1987 when he placed third in the Vuelta a Espana behind

 Luis Herrera of Colombia and Raimund Dietzen of Germany.

 In 1988, Fignon won the Milan-San Remo Classic then placed third in the Paris-Roubaix Classic behind Dirk Demol of Belgium and Thomas Wegmuller of Switzerland.

 In 1989, Fignon won the Milan-San Remo Classic again then won the Giro díItalia in front of Flavio Giupponi of Italy and Andy Hampsten of the USA.

 Fignon appeared destined for victory in the 1989 Tour de France, but was denied victory there by Greg Lemond who overcame a 50 second deficit in the last stage, a short 15 mile (25 km) time trial.

 What could have been a pinnacle year of achievement was perhaps viewed as an utter disappointment.

 The final stage in the Tour de France that year provided a turning point in the career of Fignon.

 Fignon continued to ride, but never again did he achieve a significant result.
 He retired from the sport in 1993.